 Biota.
 The Suquamish Tribe has U&A rights to harvest shellfish and fish in the Washington Narrows.
 During the site visit, clam shells and crab carcasses were observed on the beach during low tide.
-No information on the ecological sustainability of these and other species as a resource is available.
 No shellfish or fish chemical data in tissue are available.
 More information is needed to better understand exposures through consumption of fish and shellfish.

 Nearby residents eat blackberries grown at the shoreline, particularly at the end of Pennsylvania Avenue.
 Concerns have been raised about potential contamination of berries.
-Berries have been shown to accumulate PAHs and some metals which have been reported at the site.
-Neither soil samples nor berry samples have been sampled and analyzed; therefore, exposures cannot be evaluated.
+Berries have been shown to accumulate PAHs and some metals, which have been reported at the site.
+Neither soil samples nor berry samples have been sampled and analyzed; however, research has shown uptake or accumulation of PAH or metals by fruit is generally low to non-detected.
+Therefore, this pathway is unlikely.6